viktorzhabskyi/art-gallery/README.md

 ## AWS Deployment

-### Step 1: Deploying the Basic Architecture
+### Step 1: Deploying the Frontend

 ![Architecture Diagram Step 1](docs/assets/diagram-step1.png)

-In the first step, deploy the application with a simple setup:
+In the first step, deploy the frontend application with a simple setup:

-- Launch an ECS cluster in a **private subnet** for hosting the application backend.
+- Launch an ECS cluster in a **private subnet** for hosting the frontend service.
 - Use **Amazon ECR** for managing container images.
 - Upload the docker-compose.yml file to the ECS instances to define services and pull images from ECR.